pycom/pycom-micropython-sigfox/docs/library/network.Sigfox.rst

 class Sigfox
 ============

+Sigfox is a Low Power Wide Area Network protocol that enables remote devices to connect using ultra-narrow band, UNB technology.
+The protocol is bi-directional, messages can both be sent up to and down from the Sigfox servers.

 This class provides a driver for the Sigfox network processor in the **SiPy**.
 Example usage::

    from network import Sigfox